circlefin/verite/packages/contract/README.md

 `VerificationRegistry` converts a valid, authentic verification result to a data-minimized verification record before persisting.

 **PermissionedToken**: This token uses `VerificationRegistry` by delegation to support KYC verifications.
-The `beforeTokenTransfer` hook, which executes as part of the ERC20 transfer implementation, ensures that the sender and recipient are verified counterparties.
+The `beforeTokenTransfer` hook, which executes as part of the OpenZeppelin ERC20 transfer implementation, ensures that the sender and recipient are verified counterparties.
 This contract demonstrates the verifier submission pattern; only registered verifiers may populate the registry.

 **ThresholdToken**: Demonstrates a token requiring sender verification for transfers over a pre-defined threshold.
 This contract demonstrates the subject submission pattern: `ThresholdToken` extends `VerificationRegistry` to support subject submission of verification results via the custom function `validateAndTransfer` (which in turn calls an internal `VerificationRegistry` function).
 The `beforeTokenTransfer` hook emits an error if a valid verification record isn't present for the sending address in the `VerificationRegistry`.
 Note: in the Dapp demo, this is what cases the Dapp to initiate a credential request from the holder/subject.